windhooked/ramblings/README.md

 # Memory Safety What?

 So what is memory safety?
 Is a GC language memory safe?
 What is the drive to memory safe languages?
-Security vaulnerabilities and failure modes..
+Security vaulnerabilities and failure modes.
 NSA objective buffer overwrites possible with GC ?
-It sseem obvious, but analyse the security flaws and for each determine how the system was compromised. or failure mode.
+It seems obvious, analyse the security flaws and for each determine how the system was compromised. or failure mode.

-With my background in systems programming for tiny spaces it seemed natural to consider the hardware, like clock cycles, memory use and allocations and so on.
+experience in systems programming for tiny spaces it seemed natural to consider the hardware, like clock cycles, memory use and allocations and so on.
 Then came a time where mortals had no longer to concern themsels with such low level detail, until we had to go faster.
 Yet safe, and repeatable.

 https://tip.golang.org/doc/gc-guide